What’s the one thing that you always look out for before entering a restaurant?

 By debit card, I mean the one from POSBKids.

-As such, I’ve been thinking about whether to get a credit card — and if so, which is best.
+As such, I’ve been thinking about whether to get a credit card — and if so, which is the best credit card.

 What’s the Difference Between Debit Cards vs Credit Cards?